Prague, Czech Republic travel guide

 What to Pack

-• Layers of clothing are key, as weather can change quickly, especially in spring and fall.
+• Layers of clothing are essential, as Prague's weather can change quickly, even within a single day.

-• A portable power bank for your phone, as you'll be using it for navigation and photos.
+• A portable power bank to keep your phone charged for navigation and photos.

 • A reusable water bottle to stay hydrated and save money on bottled water.

-• A good book or e-reader for quiet evenings at a jazz bar or coffee shop.
+• A good book or e-reader for quiet moments in cafes or wine bars.

 Money-Saving Tips